-Official WhatsApp for Mac desktop application allows you to stay in touch with family and friends anytime and anywhere – whether on your phone or computer at home or work.
+Official WhatsApp for Mac desktop application allows you to stay in touch with family and friends anytime and any here – whether on your phone or computer at home or work.
 The app itself is quite similar to the Web app that was meant to be an extension of your phone: the app mirrors conversations and messages from your mobile device.

 WhatsApp is designed for phones, so the web and desktop apps are intended to work with your mobile app, not replace it.
 It is the most popular phone app that sends messages over the internet instead of through SMS.
 It’s available for both Android and iPhone, and you can also download WhatsApp’s desktop app or access WhatsApp from your browser.